What is Customer retention?

 Now the passives.
 Passives are the customers who give a rate of 7 or 8.
-Passives are neutral and the best approach when it comes to them is just to reach out to them.
+Passives are neutral, and the best approach is just to reach out to them.
 When you do, you can easily sway them to become promoters by asking them how you can earn their recommendation.
-I know right.
-So easy.
+I know, right!
+So easy!

 For more in-depth information on how to act on feedback, we have an article titled “15 ways to act on feedback” just for you.

 Send them at the perfect time and frequency

-Deciding when to send an NPS contingent on the business model your business runs on.
-If you’re a subscription-based business or SaaS company, chances are that customers are interacting with your product regularly — if not on a daily basis.
+Deciding when to send an NPS is contingent on the business model your business runs on.
+If you’re a subscription-based business or SaaS company, chances are that customers are interacting with your product regularly — if not daily.

 Fortunately, scheduling your NPS surveys for customers is a piece of cake with Survicate’s recurring NPS website surveys.

 You can set the survey frequency to daily, weekly, monthly, or quarterly.
-That way, you’re able to track your customer’s satisfaction with your product or service.
+That way, you can track your customer’s satisfaction with your product or service.

-After you’ve sent your first NPS survey, chances are you’ll want to send follow-up surveys in order to track changes in your NPS over time.
-Plan to send follow-up surveys on a regular basis.
+After you’ve sent your first NPS survey, chances are you’ll want to send follow-up surveys to track changes in your NPS over time.
+Plan to send follow-up surveys regularly.
 For instance, for an event like a product update.
 You need to know if the update is keeping your promoters happy and or addressing a detractor or passive’s dissatisfaction.

-However, if you wish to send out your NPS survey via email using an ESP(Email Service Provider like intercom, you can easily set up the frequency of your NPS by automating them.
+However, if you wish to send out your NPS survey via email using an ESP(Email Service Provider like an Intercom, you can easily set up the frequency of your NPS by automating them.
 Here’s how you can do just that.

 NPS is a long-term measure of customer loyalty, so depending on your industry, sending out an NPS at the right time is crucial.
 The reason being is you want to make sure you better or maintain the experience you would’ve been delivering.